passbolt/passbolt_docker/README.md

 # If you are here for the distroless stack

+First configure env/passbolt.env to match your desired domain name or other env variables you might need.

 In order to run the distroless stack you need first to generate a gpg-key.
 This can be done like this:

 ```docker-compose run generate-key```